On this page:

 - after surgery or chemotherapy, to kill any remaining cancer cells

-The physical changes associated with treatment for bone cancer can affect your self-esteem and body image.
+The physical changes that occur after treatment for bone cancer can affect your body image and self-esteem.
 It is natural to focus on the part of your body that has changed.
 Give yourself time to adapt to any changes in your appearance.

-Limb-sparing surgery is a major operation that can leave a noticeable scar and tightness.
+Limb-sparing surgery is a major operation that can leave a visible scar and skin tightness.
 If you have a limb amputated, it can take several months to feel comfortable with the prosthesis.
-You may restrict your interactions with other people because of anxiety about how you look or because you find it difficult to move around.
-Physiotherapy can help you regain flexibility and ease of movement.
+You may avoid socialising with other people because of anxiety about how you look or because you find it difficult to move around.
+Physiotherapy can help you regain flexibility and improve movement.

-Most people need emotional support before and after treatment, particularly if they have an amputation or a lot of bone is removed.
-Many people find it helps to talk things through with a counsellor, psychologist, friend or family member.
-Talk to your treating team or call Cancer Council 13 11 20 about support services available in your area.
+Most people need emotional support from a counsellor, psychologist or loved ones before and after treatment, particularly if they have an amputation or a lot of bone is removed.
+Support is available by calling Cancer Council on 13 11 20.

 - What type of bone cancer do I have?